Vukodlok/Leetcode_Challenges/README.md

 - Add Binary: Sum two binary strings.
 - Best Time to Buy and Sell Stock: Iterate through a list and find the largest difference.
 - Contains Duplicate II: Check if a list contains two elements that are equals and k or less indices apart.
+- Count Complete Tree Nodes: Count the number of nodes in a binary tree.
 - Find the Index of the First Occurrence in a String - Find the index of a substring within another string.
 - Happy Number: Replace an integer by the sum of the squares of its digits.
 Repeat until the result is 1 or an infinite loop.
 - Invert Binary Tree: Invert a binary tree.